jmcooper/angular-hogwarts-tdd-kata/README.md

 ```

-Very good, you're almost there. **My error now says "scope.register is not a function".
+Very good, you have one test failing, you're almost there. **My error now says "scope.register is not a function".
 Oh, duh, I need to implement the function register() in the CatalogController.**

 Professional Wizards do not normally say 'Duh.' **Yes, Professor.
 I mean, No, Professor.**